 So this is what happened.
 The crash came.
 Everyone went into a panic (panic selling) and they accepted their realized losses.
 However, people like Warren Buffet (the greatest Buy/hold investor of all time) HELD firmly and added and added to his positions.

 Today – a mere five years later – the market is at an all time high.

 Think about it.
 Most of these portfolios were retirement funds.
 These financially uneducated, hardworking people didn’t need to cash them in at that moment.
 They could’ve waited a bit longer and they would have easily recuperated their money if left untouched.
 But that’s not what happened.

-What happened was – overblown news – leading to serious panic selling – leading to an economical crash – or plainly said – peer pressure of astronomical effects and losses, many people turned to uk online slots to revenge their money back.
+What happened was – overblown news – leading to serious panic selling – leading to an economical crash – or plainly said – peer pressure of astronomical effects and losses.

 I know this is too simplified, but I too had money in the market.
 And I saw my portfolio literally go 50% down.
 But I thought to myself – do I need this money right this minute?
 NO. So why would I sell.
 I was confident in the investment choices I made and I sat firm.
 The news weren’t relevant in the long run.

 SHORT TERM AND SWING INVESTORS / TRADERS– One week to five months

 This is who the news affects most of all.
 In my opinion.